 For more information on Litecoin, its position in the market and its pros and cons, read our Litecoin Price Prediction guide.

-After reading this guide, you should be much more familiar with the most popular cryptocurrencies and the different types of cryptocurrency that exist.
+After reading this guide, you should be much more familiar with the most popular cryptocurrencies when it comes to both trading and technology, and the different types of cryptocurrency that exist.
 You know how they are different from one another, and you understand some of the pros and cons of each.

 This puts you in a much better position to start doing further research and making your own opinion on each of them.